A First Look at the Self-Admitted Technical Debt in Test Code: Taxonomy and Detection: Approach and Results

+\textbf{Composite (\compositeCount{})}: Represents instances that indicate multiple types of technical debt.
+For example, the first instance, shown below, comprises requirement and dependency debt, whereas the second shows requirement and defect debt. \begin{itemize}[itemsep=-2pt] \item // TODO: Add gainmap-based tests once Robolectric has sufficient support. \item // TODO: tweak the tests when FLINK-13604 is fixed. \item // TODO replace once we have real API \item // using plain dijkstra instead of bidirectional, because of \#1592 \item // TODO: remove after SAMZA-2761 fix \end{itemize}

-\textbf{Defect debt:} \textit{``Defect debt consists of known defects, usually identified by testing activities or by the user and reported on bug track systems, that the CCB agrees should be fixed, but due to competing priorities, and limited resources have to be deferred to a later time''} \cite{alves_towards_2014}.
+\textbf{Defect debt (\defectCount{})}: \textit{``Defect debt consists of known defects, usually identified by testing activities or by the user and reported on bug track systems, that the CCB agrees should be fixed, but due to competing priorities, and limited resources have to be deferred to a later time''} \cite{alves_towards_2014}.
 Known, unfixed or partially fixed defects were identified, totaling \defectCount{} instances.
-Some examples include: \begin{itemize} \item // TODO(b/189535612): this is a bug! \item // Ignored in automated tests due to flakiness by design \item // todo work out why the actual args fails \item // This test doesn't work on midnight, January 1, 1970 UTC \end{itemize}
+Some examples include: \begin{itemize}[itemsep=-2pt] \item // known bug: time argument is unsigned 32bit in graphics library \item // TODO(b/189535612): this is a bug! \item //FIXME: fix flaky test \item // This test doesn't work on midnight, January 1, 1970 UTC \end{itemize}

-\textbf{Requirement debt:} \textit{``Tradeoffs made with respect to what requirements the development team needs to implement or how to implement them''} \cite{alves_towards_2014}.
-A total of \requirementCount{} instances of requirement debt were identified, with approximately 77\% of them beginning with the \textit{TODO} marker—a pattern that is not very common in other categories.
-Representative examples of requirement debt are shown below: \begin{itemize} \item // TODO this test needs a lot of work \item // TODO pass properties file \item // This should work but is currently not implemented ...
+\textbf{How to (\howToCount{})}: Stems from uncertainty or a lack of clarity regarding how to implement, test, or resolve an issue.
+This type of debt is often marked by open questions, speculative reasoning, or lack of understanding of the expected behavior.
+Illustrative examples are as follows: \begin{itemize}[itemsep=-2pt] \item // Probably incorrect - comparing Object[] arrays with Arrays.equals \item // I don't think doing this will be safe in parallel \item // TODO: figure out why I need these \item // TODO: Is it correct? \item // TODO: This is current behavior, but is it what we want? \end{itemize}